proxmox/proxmox-backup/docs/system-booting.rst

 directory of an EFI System Partition (ESP).
 See the ``loader.conf(5)`` manpage for details.

-Each bootloader entry is placed in a file of its own in the directory ``loader/entries/``
+Each bootloader entry is placed in a file of its own, in the directory ``loader/entries/``

 An example entry.conf looks like this (``/`` refers to the root of the ESP):